-This program is designed for students seeking employment in a wide variety of technical fields, including engineering technician, clean-room technician, computer-aided design (CAD) technician, lab assistant, and service technician.
-The Electrical Technology program introduces students to fundamental electronics, electronic circuit design, digital circuitry, and the circuit fabrication and testing process through a variety of lecture and laboratory experiments.
-The Electrical Technology program also directly matriculates to various four-year colleges, enabling students to pursue a Bachelor's degree in Electrical Engineering Technology.
-An interest in electricity, electronics, and computers is an asset.
+This program is designed for students seeking employment in a wide variety of technical fields, such as microprocessor (chip) fabrication and industrial automation / robotics.
+Students are prepared for roles including engineering technician, clean-room technician, process technician, electro-mechanical technician, and field service technician.
+The Electrical Technology program introduces students to fundamental electronics, circuit design, digital systems, programmable logic controllers (PLCs), troubleshooting, and mechatronic systems, through a variety of lecture and hands-on labs.
+The Electrical Technology program directly matriculates to various four-year colleges, enabling students to pursue a Bachelor's degree in Electrical Engineering Technology.
+An interest in electricity, electronics, computers, and mechanics is an asset.

-- 1) Demonstrate fundamental knowledge and hands-on competence in the areas of electricity, electronics, digital electronics, industrial electronics, microprocessors, fiber optics, semiconductor fabrication, telecommunications, and computer aided design. - 2) Conduct experiments and then analyze, interpret, and report results. - 3) Demonstrate troubleshooting proficiency and the proper use of electrical diagnostic test instruments. - 4) Demonstrate an ability to work independently and in teams.
+- 1) Apply concepts and techniques with hands-on skills in the areas of electricity, electronics, logic, industrial control circuits and automation, microprocessors, semiconductor fabrication, telecommunications, and computer simulations. - 2) Conduct experiments, record and organize data, analyze, interpret, and report results. - 3) Demonstrate troubleshooting proficiency and the proper use of electrical diagnostic test instruments. - 4) Demonstrate an ability to work independently and in teams.